diyana-sadath/cloud-critters-saga/README.md

-# ✨ all the dreams like twinkling stars ✨
+# ✨ Baadal Baba ✨

+*nee manasil kaanunnath njan maanath kaanum ;)*

 ☁️ What Is This?
-“all the dreams like twinkling stars” is a gloriously useless web app built for a hackathon celebrating quirky, pointless, and joyful tech.
+Baadal Baba is a gloriously fun web app that brings cloud watching into the digital age.

 You take a photo of the clouds.
 We show you the weird animal hiding inside.